Updated 2023-01-03 to reflect part number changes.

 Understanding the Gartech Glue System inductive proximity sensor fitted on the Glue On/Glue Off air-actuated ball valve.

-Today we’re focusing on the inductive proximity sensor (VM1-A0-1H) fitted to the uppermost ball valve on the Glue Manifold (specify C101NX-08D-UA when re-ordering).
+Today we’re focusing on the inductive proximity sensor (VM1-A0-1H) fitted to the uppermost ball valve on the Glue Manifold (specify C101NX-P8D-UA when re-ordering as the O-series “O8D” has been discontinued).
 When facing the glue shoes and glue wheels, you’ll often find this valve on the top right column of the Glue Manifold.
 The metallic target and the red and green tubing connected to this ball valve makes it easier to identify.

 The exterior of the barrel is threaded like a bolt, in this case, a 12mm diameter tube with a 65mm length.
 At one end, here the top, a 4-pin M12 quick-disconnect is fitted with a shielded-cable.
 It’s this cable that’s hard-wired into the Control Panel as “Limit Switch” or “Prox.
 Sensor.”